|

 Cleaning is very simple and quick.
 Most of the carbon build up on the burner face can usually just be brushed off with a sideways stroke of the cleaning tool.
 To clean the fuel ports, insert the wire end of the cleaning tool into the port a short distance.
 The wire is smaller than the hole.
 Work the wire in and out several times while rotating the wire in a circular or cone shaped motion.
 This breaks off the build up that accumulates at the very edge of the hole.
 Repeat on all the fuel ports.
 Typically the oxygen ports stay clean.
 You can clean them as necessary.

 If you accidentally touch molten glass to the torch and it sticks, immediately turn off the torch.
-If you try to remove it while it is still molten you will just smear it over the burner face and into the ports.
+If you try to remove it while it is still molten you will only smear it over the burner face and into the ports.
 After the torch has cooled, carefully use the cleaning wire and chip away as much of the glass as you can and then clean as usual.
 Use caution to not damage the burner face.
 Molten glass is corrosive to metal, so be sure to remove as much as possible.
-If only a very small amount of glass is still on the burner face and all of the ports are not clogged, the glass will burn away within a few minutes.
+If only a very small amount of glass is still on the burner face and all of the ports are not clogged, the glass will usually burn away within a few minutes.

 Top of Page